NBJIN/kacsafetya/README.md

 ## About

-#### This is a fictional website for educational purposed for a health and safety training company called KAC Safety.
-It is a training provider which offers both online and classroom based courses in health and in safety.
+#### This is a fictional website for educational purposes for a health and safety training company called KAC Safety.
+The comapny provides consulation in realtion to health and safety but also provides training courses in which a visitor can view the details on each course and purchase same through a stripe payment process.
+The company offers both online and classroom based courses in health and in safety.
 This is a full stack e commerce project.
 The following languages have been used while building this project: Django, Python, Html, CSS and JavaScript.

 ## UX